Real-Time Detection of Unmodelled Gravitational-Wave Transients Using Convolutional Neural Networks: Optimizing the Training Procedure

-We calculate the false alarm rate (FAR) as a function of score by analysing background data samples that are independent from those used in the training.
-For this model we measured the FAR for two scenarios: for simulated Gaussian background noise (the same type of timeseries as the Type I used for training), and using real LIGO-Virgo data from the second observing run during times when all three detectors were operating (1 - 25 Aug 2017), with time shifts applied as discussed in Section~\ref{sec:procedure}.
-In each case we analysed $5184000$ one-second timeseries, for a total of 60 days for each case.
-This choice is motivated by the \href{https://emfollow.docs.ligo.org/userguide/analysis/index.html}{false alarm rate threshold} used by the LIGO-Virgo collaboration for issuing public alerts of candidate signals.
-We consider that 1 per 30 days for unmodeled searches is a good starting threshold to see if our models could be relevant for triggering electromagnetic followup observations.
+We calculate the FAR as a function of score by analysing background data samples that are independent from those used in the training.
+For the final models we measure the FAR using real LIGO-Virgo data from the second observing run, O2 \cite{o2_allsky}, during times when all three detectors were operating (1 - 25 Aug 2017), with time shifts applied as discussed in Section~\ref{sec:procedure}.

-The distribution of background scores is shown in Fig.~\ref{fig:FAR}.
-Gaussian noise (which has no glitches) generally gives very low scores, with a maximum measured score of approximately $0.019$.
-Real data (which does contain glitches) produce higher scores, but even so the highest score measured over the 60 days analysed is approximately 0.43.
-This shows that with a sufficiently high score threshold our model is able to reject real background noise glitches even though it was trained purely on simulated data.